-By day, The Ian Potter Queen’s Hall will function as a reading room and house the Australian literature, chess and bridge collections.
-By night, it will transform into a special event space, taking full advantage of its historic setting.
+By day, The Ian Potter Queen’s Hall functions as a reading room and house the Australian literature, chess and bridge collections.
+By night, it transforms into a special event space, taking full advantage of its historic setting.
 This incredible venue offers charm, rich history and class which is simply unmatched.

 Features of The Ian Potter Queen’s Hall include:

-- ceiling skylights, letting the natural light flood in
+- Ceiling skylights, letting natural light flood in

-- installing a new lift from the foyer to the reading room and mezzanine level
+- A new lift from the foyer to the reading room and mezzanine level

-- audio-visual equipment, made available for day and evening use
+- A/V equipment, made available for day and evening use

 - Please note that capacities are subject to change due to Covid-19.
 Contact us below to be informed of most up-to-date restrictions in accordance to Government Guidelines